semgrep/mcp/README.md

 uvx semgrep-mcp # run with --help to see all the options
 ```

 or with as a [docker container](https://ghcr.io/semgrep/mcp).
-Defaults to running as a server ([SSE mode](https://modelcontextprotocol.io/docs/concepts/transports#server-sent-events-sse))
+Defaults to running as a server ([SSE mode](https://modelcontextprotocol.io/docs/concepts/transports#server-sent-events-sse)) but can run as command as shown here:

 ```bash
 docker run -i --rm ghcr.io/semgrep/mcp -t stdio